Gnana Soundari (Citadel film)

-Gnana Soundari is a 1948 Indian Tamil-language film written, produced and directed by the duo F. Nagoor and Joseph Thaliath Jr. The film stars T. R. Mahalingam, M. V. Rajamma in lead roles with D. Balasubramaniam, Sivabhagyam, Lalitha and Padmini playing supporting roles.
+Gnana Soundari is a 1948 Indian Tamil-language film written, produced and directed by the duo F. Nagoor and Joseph Thaliath Jr. The film stars T. R. Mahalingam, and M. V. Rajamma in lead roles, with D. Balasubramaniam, Sivabhagyam, Lalitha and Padmini playing supporting roles.
 The film revolves around Gnana Soundari, daughter of King Dharmar who is ill-treated by her stepmother Lenal.
 In order to get rid of her, Lenal sends her to a forest.
-In the process, Soundari loses both of her hands and she gets saved by prince Pilenthiran.
+In the process, Soundari loses both of her hands and she is saved by prince Pilenthiran.

-The film was adapted from a stage play conducted by Nawab Rajamanickam, which itself adapted from a Christian folk tale.
+The film was adapted from a stage play conducted by Nawab Rajamanickam, which was itself adapted from a Christian folk tale.
 The film's screenplay was written by Nanjil Nadu T. N. Rajappa.
 The film's soundtrack was composed by S. V. Venkatraman.
 Jithin Banerjee and Selvaraj handled the film's cinematography respectively.
 The film was edited by V. B. Nagaraj.
 Gnana Soundari was made with an estimated budget of ₹30,000 with a final film reel length of 5264 metres.
 Development of the film began when Citadel Pictures decided to adapt the film while S. S. Vasan directing another version of the same play at that time.
 The film was released on 21 May 1948 with this version being successful while the version of Vasan failed.